dijasila/GPAW/doc/devel/overview.rst

 Example::

-    # the default implementation of PBE from LiBXC:
+    # the default implementation of PBE from LibXC:
     from gpaw.xc import XC
     xc = XC('PBE')
     # alternative call: